 Many resources on campus that students and faculty use every day are supported by the Tech Fee.

-GauchoSpace is UCSB’s course management system, based on the Moodle software platform.
-GauchoSpace provides a rich set of features such as tools for faculty/student communication via email and discussion forums, shared files and links, online assignments, quizzes, grade books, and portals to other course-based services.
+In Fall of 2023 UCBC is moving from Gauchospace to Canvas as our learning management system.
+Canvas provides a rich set of features such as tools for faculty/student communication via email and discussion forums, shared files and links, online assignments, quizzes, grade books, and portals to other course-based services.

 Box is a no cost, secure, cloud-based sharing and storage service.
 It's a campus-supported cloud-based storage solution with built-in tools to create and share files with anyone.
 It also features online storage for your UCSB files, future integration with GauchoSpace, and is both secure and FERPA compliant.